serverless-components/website/README.md

 AWS_SECRET_ACCESS_KEY=XXX
 ```

-The `code` directory could either be a simple directory of html/css/js assets files, or a full fledged React app.
+The `src` directory could either be a simple directory of html/css/js assets files, or a full fledged React app.

 ### 3. Configure